hytechclub/web-102/FinalProjects/FinalProject.md

 ### Other Canvas game
 Use the HTML5 Canvas to create a graphical game.
 Use the following tutorial as a reference: https://www.w3schools.com/graphics/game_intro.asp

+Here is another game made using the canvas: [Merge Blocks](https://joswellmaxeph.github.io/mergeblocks/)